andersonbrito/openData/brito_2019_HVsDomains/4_charEvol/README.md

 # Reconstructing character evolution

-This the last step of the pipeline.
+This is the last step of the pipeline.
 It uses the output of [Mesquite](https://www.mesquiteproject.org/) to reconstruct character (domain) evolution along a given phylogeny using `charEvol.py`.
 In the context of domain evolution, character states can be represented as a matrix of protein domain counts per genome, generated in the previous step by `domMatrix.py`.
 Based on such matrix, `Mesquite` can estimate events of character gain, loss and duplication along the branches of a tree using a Parsimony model.
 This model reconstructs the ancestral states (number of domains) at the internal nodes of a tree, while trying to minimise the number of changes (events) given the phylogeny and the matrix (domain distribution).

 ## Running Mesquite